 DIRECTIONS: Base camp is about 55 miles south east of Salt Lake City, Utah, with easy access.
 From Heber City, take Hwy 40 eastbound for approximately 25 miles.
 You will go over Daniel’s Pass and the Daniels Summit Lodge.
 Base camp was moved to Co-op Creek last year and will be there again in 2016.
 7.6 miles east of Daniels Summit Lodge you will see the sign for the Co-Op Creek Road.
 The turn off is between milepost 41 and 42.
 Turn left and continue on the good gravel road for approximately 2 miles then turn left on Forest Road 451 to Base Camp.

 If you are coming from the east, the turn off is about about 5 miles west of Fruitland on Hwy 40.
 Turn right at CO‑Op Creek.

-The 55 and 50 milers start at 7am and the 25 milers at 7.30am.
+We plan for the 55 and 50 milers to start at 7am and the 25 milers at 7.30am, but weather and trail conditions could dictate a last minute change in plans.
 Daytime temperatures usually range from 70 to 80 degrees, and you can expect the occasional thunder shower so come prepared.
 The nights can get chilly so warm jackets and horse blankets are advised.
 Dinners will be catered by Dickey’s Barbecue Pit.
 You will need to reserve meals 24 hours in advance.
 Complimentary sandwiches, snacks and drinks will be provided for riders each day at the control check point.

 For more information contact Ride Manager: